- 1 cup unsalted butter, softened

 - 2 cups all-purpose flour

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Preheat oven to 325°.
+Cream butter and sugar until light and fluffy.
 Gradually beat in flour.
-Press dough into a greased 9-in. square baking pan.
+Press dough into an ungreased 9-in. square baking pan.
+Prick with a fork.

 Reviews for Easy 3-Ingredient Shortbread Cookies